 Two thirds of white cane users with vision impairment are grabbed by the public

-VisAbility and Guide Dogs WA remind community what they ‘Cane Do’ to lend a helping hand: ‘Just ask us first’.
+VisAbility and Guide Dogs WA (link opens in new window) remind the community what they ‘Cane Do’ to lend a helping hand: ‘Just ask us first’.

 New research from two different surveys has revealed an over-eager Australian public misunderstand how to best assist people who are blind or who have vision impairment, in the lead up to International White Cane Day on 15 October.